michaelpq/michaelpq.github.io/_posts/2014-11-20-postgres-9-5-feature-highlight-pg-dump-snapshots.markdown

     Simon Riggs and Michael Paquier

-First, let's talk briefly about [exported snapshot] (http://www.postgresql.org/docs/devel/static/functions-admin.html#FUNCTIONS-SNAPSHOT-SYNCHRONIZATION), a feature that has been introduced in PostgreSQL 9.2.
+First, let's talk briefly about [exported snapshots] (http://www.postgresql.org/docs/devel/static/functions-admin.html#FUNCTIONS-SNAPSHOT-SYNCHRONIZATION), a feature that has been introduced in PostgreSQL 9.2.
 With it, it is possible to export a snapshot from a first session with pg\_export\_snapshot, and